gbartolini/gbartolini.github.io/content/about.md

-Over the years, I've played a pivotal role in shaping lean and DevOps culture at 2ndQuadrant, and presently, I am steering the strategic direction of Kubernetes initiatives at [EDB](https://enterprisedb.com) as Vice President of Cloud Native.
+Over the years, I've played a pivotal role in shaping lean and DevOps culture at 2ndQuadrant, and presently, I am steering the strategic direction of Kubernetes initiatives at [EDB](https://enterprisedb.com) as Vice President and Chief Architect of Kubernetes.

 As a co-founder of [CloudNativePG](https://cloudnative-pg.io) and [Barman](https://pgbarman.org) open-source projects, I am deeply committed to